-Only four champions, with eight championships between them: Sir Bob Charles, Mike Weir, Phil Mickelson and Bubba Watson.
+Only five Major champions, with ten championships between them were left-handed: Sir Bob Charles, Mike Weir, Phil Mickelson, Bubba Watson and Brian Harman.

 |1963||Bob Charles||Open Championship||Royal Lytham & St Annes||277 ¹|

 |2003||Mike Weir||The Masters||Augusta National||281 ²|